-With the help of a Princes Trust Loan and a cobbled-together business plan, (not to mention a lot of late nights, cups of tea & sheer bloodymindedness), the orders started to flood in – as well as my understanding of how to make a design-led product work commercially.
+With the help of a Princes Trust Loan and a cobbled-together business plan, (not to mention a lot of late nights, cups of tea & sheer bloodymindedness), the orders started to trickle in – as well as my understanding of how to make a design-led product work commercially.

 The Chapel became our spiritual home (literally) and with this solid base, i employed our first collection of staff members to help steady the good ship Darrington.